Games Programming BSc (Hons)

 Whatever your ambitions in studying a games programming course, we’re here to help you to achieve them.
-We’ll support you to identify the skills you’re learning during your course, find your strengths and secure practical experience so that when it comes to applying for jobs or further study you’ll feel confident in standing out from the crowd.
+We’ll support you to identify the skills you’re learning during your course, find your strengths and secure practical experience so that when it comes to applying for jobs or further study in games programming you’ll feel confident in standing out from the crowd.
 We’ve created the Northampton Employment Promise because we are so confident that if you focus on your studies and complete one of our awards you’ll be highly employable by the time you graduate.
 Putting you in a great position to secure employment or continue your studies.

 The Integrated Foundation Year (IFY) offers a new and exciting route into studying for a degree at the University of Northampton, attracting ambitious and driven students who are willing to learn and advance.

 If you have non-standard qualifications or do not quite meet the admissions requirements we can offer you a fantastic opportunity to study a four year programme which includes an Integrated Foundation Year.
 The Integrated Foundation Year will help you develop the theoretical/practical and academic skills you need, in order to successfully progress to the full award.

 Our four-year courses will enable you to successfully follow the degree pathway of your choice while gaining essential study skills.
 The foundation year of your chosen degree will be studied on a full-time basis and is aimed at supporting the transition to higher education.
 Years two, three and four are then studied as a standard degree programme.

 All of the teaching and learning materials that you will need for this games programming course will be available on NILE, our Virtual Learning Environment.
 All of the software you will be using on this course is free to download.

 Are there any specialist facilities and features of the games programming course?